SplashFinancial/clj-bugsnag/README.md

     (bugsnag/notify exception)
 ```

-By default, `notify` will return nil and fire the side-effect of logging to Bugsnag.
+By default, `notify` will return the HTTP response from Bugsnag.
-If you'd like access to the `clj-http` response from Bugsnag, you may set the `:return-bugsnag-response?` key in the option map to any truthy value.
+If you'd like to simply receive nil, as is the case with most common logging interfaces, you may set the `:suppress-bugsnag-response?` key in the option map to any truthy value.

 Definitions of all option map keys are below: